-Before we look specifically at Nebuchadnezzar’s second attack on Jerusalem, we point out that the Bible reports that King Nebuchadnezzar of Babylon attacked Jerusalem three times:
+Before we look specifically at Nebuchadnezzar’s second attack on Jerusalem, let’s remember that King Nebuchadnezzar of Babylon attacked Jerusalem three times:

 On the first two occasions, Nebuchadnezzar took prisoners and reduced the ability of the nation to defend itself.

 In this article, we are looking at Nebuchadnezzar’s second attack on Jerusalem.
 Jehoiakim was king at this time, but he died at some time during the invasion (see “How did he die?”).
 Jeconiah, his son (also known as Jehoiachin or Coniah), replaced him as king and reigned in Jerusalem for 3 months and 10 days – all of it spent under siege.

 When Jeconiah surrendered to Nebuchadnezzar during the eighth year of Nebuchadnezzar, 10,000 people were taken into captivity.
 2 Kings 24:14-16 and Jeremiah 24:1 give us descriptions and categories:

 Since the components with numbers only add up to 8,000, and some of the categories have no numbers given, it seems likely that the 10,000 only includes the numbers of men.
 Women and children were probably additional, making a total of something between 30,000 and 50,000 or even more.
 Not many people were killed – or so it appears.
 It is possible that Daniel, working for Nebuchadnezzar in far-off Babylon, may have had some influence over that.

 According to Jeremiah 52:28, 3,023 Judeans were taken away in the seventh year of Nebuchadnezzar.
 Perhaps these were people from outside the city of Jerusalem, taken away before Jeconiah gave up.

 Only the poorest people remained, a phrase repeated 11 years later, after the destruction of Jerusalem described in 2 Kings 25:12, Jeremiah 40:7 and 52:16.
 Many even of the poorest were taken into captivity after that destruction.

 Sometimes it is interesting to look at events from the point of view of God’s prophets.
 God seems to have given them some information about the future, but often just snippets, rather than a detailed picture of events with times and order.